An overview of condensation phenomenon in deep learning: Initialization scaling exponent as a hyperparameter

 The study of phase diagrams provides valuable insights into how to appropriately tune parameter initialization when scaling up network sizes.
-A commonly used initialization method involves sampling the parameters from a Gaussian distribution $\fN(0,\frac{1}{m^{\gamma}})$ (or a uniform $[-\frac{1}{m^{\gamma}},\frac{1}{m^{\gamma}}]$ distribution), where $m$ represents the input dimension or the average of the input and output dimensions.
-When scaling up network sizes, to maintain similar dynamic behavior, it is crucial not to fix the initialization variance, but rather to keep $\gamma$ fixed.
+A commonly used initialization method involves sampling the parameters from a Gaussian distribution $\fN(0,(\frac{1}{m^{\gamma}})^2)$ (or a uniform $[-\frac{1}{m^{\gamma}},\frac{1}{m^{\gamma}}]$ distribution), where $\frac{1}{m^{\gamma}}$ is the standard deviation and $m$ represents the input dimension or the average of the input and output dimensions.
+When scaling up network sizes, to maintain similar dynamic behavior, it is crucial not to fix the initialization standard deviation, but rather to keep $\gamma$ fixed.
+The exponent $\gamma$ directly determines the training regime --- whether the network operates in the linear regime or the condensation regime --- and thus fundamentally shapes the optimization landscape and generalization behavior.

+In current mainstream deep learning frameworks such as PyTorch, TensorFlow, JAX, and Megatron-LM, the initialization of network parameters is typically specified through named schemes.
+For example, PyTorch provides \texttt{kaiming\_uniform}, \texttt{kaiming\_normal}, \texttt{xavier\_uniform}, and \texttt{xavier\_normal}, each corresponding to a specific choice of the scaling exponent $\gamma$ (e.g., $\gamma=1/2$ for Kaiming and Xavier family).
+While these built-in schemes are convenient, they implicitly fix $\gamma$ and offer no straightforward mechanism for users to explore alternative values.
+In practice, switching from, say, $\gamma=1/2$ to $\gamma=3/4$ requires manually computing the desired standard deviation and calling low-level initialization functions, which is error-prone and obscures the underlying intent.

+We propose that the initialization scaling exponent $\gamma$ should be explicitly exposed as a first-class hyperparameter in deep learning frameworks.
+Just as learning rate, weight decay, and momentum are standard tunable parameters in an optimizer, $\gamma$ governs a qualitatively different and equally important aspect of training: the dynamical regime of the network.
+A practical interface could take the form of an additional argument in the initialization API, e.g., \texttt{nn.init.kaiming\_normal\_(tensor, gamma=0.5)}, or a global configuration option that adjusts all layer initializations consistently.

+There are several concrete benefits to this proposal.
+First, it enables reproducible exploration of training regimes.
+Researchers and practitioners can systematically sweep over $\gamma$ values to identify whether their architecture and data benefit from condensation or linear dynamics, without rewriting initialization code.
+Second, it ensures consistency when scaling model sizes.
+As models grow wider or deeper, the phase diagram tells us that maintaining the same $\gamma$ preserves the dynamical regime, whereas naively preserving the standard deviation (a fixed $\sigma$) can inadvertently shift the network into a different regime, leading to unexpected training failures.
+Third, framework-level support for $\gamma$ facilitates the transfer of theoretical insights into practice.
+The phase diagram framework provides rigorous guidance on how $\gamma$ affects training, but this guidance can only be widely adopted if the relevant parameter is easy to control in code.

+We encourage the deep learning community and framework developers to consider incorporating $\gamma$ as an explicit, tunable hyperparameter.
+This small interface change would bridge the gap between the theoretical understanding of training dynamics and everyday deep learning practice, enabling more principled initialization strategies as models continue to scale.